 We have an ongoing research program to investigate potential opportunities to improve the potency, efficacy and/or safety profile of our product candidate through modifications to its formulation or chemical composition.
 This research program is part of a broader technology transfer program to establish manufacturing capacity to support our future clinical efforts.
 Under this technology transfer program, while the process is unlikely to produce identical results, we are working to ensure that the resultant product is equal to or better than the product made or acquired by our licensor.
 These efforts may not be successful.
 If a new formulation or composition appears promising, we may decide to undertake clinical development of such formulation or composition even if our existing product candidate has shown acceptable safety and efficacy in clinical trials.
 The nature and extent of additional clinical trials that might be required for a new formulation or composition would depend on many factors.
 Material changes to product candidates, including changes in the methods of manufacturing, carry the risk that they will not achieve consistent purity, identity, quality, efficacy and results.
-Any of these changes could cause our product candidate to perform differently and could affect planned or other clinical trials conducted with product candidate produced using the modified manufacturing methods, materials, and processes.
-This could delay completion of clinical trials and could require non-clinical or clinical bridging and comparability studies, which could increase costs, delay approval of our product candidate and jeopardize our ability to commercialize our product candidate, if approved.
-If we were to decide to pursue clinical development of a new formulation or composition would prove to be safe or effective or superior to our existing product candidate.
-Any delay in commercialization of a new formulation or composition may adversely affect our competitive position.
+Any of these changes could cause our product candidate to perform differently and could affect planned or other clinical trials and could require non-clinical or clinical bridging and comparability studies, which could increase costs, delay approval of our product candidate and jeopardize our ability to commercialize our product candidate, if approved.
+If we were to decide to pursue clinical development of a new formulation or composition would be delayed.
+There can be no assurance that any new formulation or composition would be delayed.
+There can be no assurance that any new formulation or composition would be delayed.
+Any delay in commercialization of a new formulation or composition, we would increase costs delay approval of our product candidate and jeopardize our ability to commercialization would be delayed.
+There can be no